-I am pleased to enclose the notice of the annual general and special meeting of Condor Gold Plc (the "Company") to be held at 11 a.m.
-(London time) at the offices of Numis Securities Limited, The London Stock Exchange Building, One Paternoster Square, London EC4M 7LT on 16 May 2019 (the "Meeting").
-If you have elected to receive them, I also enclose a copy of the Annual Financial Statements as well as Management's Discussion and Analysis of the Company for the financial year ended 31 December 2018.
+If you have elected to receive them, I also enclose a copy of the Annual Financial Statements as well as Management's Discussion and Analysis of the Company for the financial year ended 31 December 2020.
 This document also includes additional information that the Company as a "reporting issuer" in Canada is required to make available pursuant to the requirements of National Instrument 51-102 - Continuous Disclosure Obligations of the Canadian Securities Administrators.

-The notice of the meeting sets out the ordinary business of the meeting at items 1 to 4, which includes the re-election of directors, and two additional items of special business.
+The notice of the meeting sets out the ordinary business of the meeting at items 1 to 5, which includes the re-election of directors, and two additional items of special business.

 The Company's articles of association require that at every general meeting, one third of eligible directors as at the date of the notice of meeting or, if their number is not a multiple of three, then the number nearest to and not exceeding one-third, shall retire from office, and that in any event each director shall retire from office at least once every three years.
-Accordingly, Kate Harcourt shall retire from office at this year's annual general and special meeting and, as permitted by the articles of association, shall stand for reelection by the shareholders.
+Accordingly, James ("Jim") Mellon and Andrew Cheatle shall retire from office at this year's annual general meeting and, as permitted by the articles of association, shall stand for re-election by the shareholders.

-Resolutions 5 and 6 (the items of special business) will allow your directors to allot relevant securities up to an aggregate amount of £20,000,000 without first offering them to shareholders.
+Resolutions 6 and 7 (the items of special business) will allow your directors to allot relevant securities up to an aggregate amount of £35,000,000 without first offering them to shareholders.
 This proposal is made to allow the board the flexibility to raise further funds for the Company, whether by way of placing with new or existing shareholders and/or rights offerings to existing shareholders, to ensure the business can fulfil its obligations and for normal corporate purposes.